hansfranke1985/ADS/DataWrangling/week_5_Visualization and EDA/Practices/R_DS_Ex_Ch03.md

 Run ggplot(data = mpg).
 What do you see?

-*Answer:* Nothing, because there is no axis, on aes1 aditional must define GEOm to show proper graph.
+*Answer:* Nothing, because there is no GEOM + AES loaded.

 ``` r
   # corrected code